 Without a doubt, this has remained one of the most popular Romantic pieces ever written.
-What is always amazing to me is that this most English and most beautifully lyrical works were first composed in 1914 as Europe stood on the verge of one of the most terrible wars on earth.
+What is always amazing to me is that these most English and most beautifully lyrical works were first composed in 1914 as Europe stood on the verge of one of the most terrible wars on earth.

 The Victorian poet and writer George Meredith was responsible for providing the inspiration for this remarkable piece in his poem of the same title.
 Vaughn Williams actually prefaced his score with sections of the Meredith poem.
-For the duration of this piece the soloist and the orchestra serve to paint the pictures Meredith conjures in his prose into music; the violin’s melodic lines often mirroring bird-like fluttering’s and songs.
+For the duration of this piece the soloist and the orchestra serve to paint the pictures Meredith conjures in his prose into music; the violin’s melodic lines often mirroring bird-like fluttering and songs.

 When many composers at the turn of the 20th century were looking in other directions for musical inspiration Vaughn Williams continued to write music in the luxurious and expressive style of the great Romantic composers.
 This work is a wonderful tone poem that encapsulates the very nature of the entire Romantic movement.

 5. Piano Concerto No. 1 in Bb minor (Op.23) by Tchaikovsky

 From the sounding of the opening theme in the orchestra accompanied by thundering eight-note chords in the piano, we are plunged into the narrative that is the first concerto by Tchaikovsky.
 This concerto is one of the most important concertos of the Romantic era.
 It consists of only three movements titled as follows:

 - Allegro non troppo e molto maestoso – Allegro con spirit